-Oregon’s bounty is on display at dozens of farms and U-pick stands scattered across this 26,000-acre (10,522 ha) island at the confluence of the Willamette and Columbia rivers.
-Critter sightings are almost guaranteed: The Sauvie Island Wildlife Area provides sanctuary for more than 250 species of swans, herons, cranes, bald eagles and other animals, although picnickers, fishermen and geese hunters are welcome.
-Other outdoor attractions include boating and kayaking tours; long, flat bicycling loops; and clothing-optional beaches.
+SOLVE Oregon hosts an Earth Day cleanup at Walton Beach on Sauvie Island.
+This 26,000-acre (10,522 ha) island at the confluence of the Willamette and Columbia rivers is a federal wildlife preserve, and critter sightings are almost guaranteed.
+The Sauvie Island Wildlife Area provides sanctuary for more than 250 species of swans, herons, cranes, bald eagles and other animals.
+Other outdoor attractions include boating and kayaking; long, flat bicycling loops; and clothing-optional beaches.

-The mammoth Forest Park attracts hikers, runners, cyclists and equestrians with 70 miles of tree-shaded trails fanning out over 5,100 acres (2,064 ha).
-At the center of the action, the popular Wildwood Trail extends 26 miles (42 km) and conveniently connects trekkers to Washington Park, the historic Pittock Mansion and the Audubon Society of Portland, where visitors can learn about local flora and fauna and even meet birds of prey.
+Many choose to celebrate Earth Day by helping the Forest Park Conservancy restore Portland’s backyard wilderness: Forest Park.
+This mammoth park attracts hikers, runners, cyclists and equestrians with 70 miles of tree-shaded trails fanning out over 5,100 acres (2,064 ha).
+At the center of the action, the popular Wildwood Trail extends 26 miles (42 km) and conveniently connects trekkers to Washington Park, the historic Pittock Mansion and the Audubon Society of Portland.
 Best of all, this verdant retreat is only a few minutes from downtown Portland — and the nearest latte.

 Accessible from downtown Portland via MAX light rail, Washington Park provides an array of family-friendly attractions perfect for Earth Day.
-Tranquil and meticulously maintained, the Portland Japanese Garden is considered the most authentic, highly ranked Japanese garden in North America.
-The 187-acre (75.7 ha) Hoyt Arboretum houses more than 1,100 tree species along 12 public paths, while the nearby International Rose Test Garden boasts more than 10,000 rose plants in 500 varieties.
-The World Forestry Center Discovery Museum educates visitors about different kinds of trees and forest sustainability, and the Oregon Zoo houses 232 awe-inspiring animal species from Africa, Asia and the Pacific Northwest.
+The 187-acre (75.7 ha) Hoyt Arboretum is home to more than 1,100 tree species — a lovely spot for an easy hike, as is the tranquil and meticulously maintained Portland Japanese Garden.
+Considered the most authentic, highly ranked Japanese garden in North America, it’s a perfect place to quietly reflect on nature’s delicate beauty.
+The nearby International Rose Test Garden, which boasts more than 10,000 rose plants in 500 varieties, and an unobstructed view of Mt.
+Hood, offered visitors similar repose.
+The World Forestry Center Discovery Museum acts as an educational outpost for forest conservation, teaching visitors about different kinds of trees, habitats and forest sustainability.

 Tryon Creek State Natural Area